By Lora O’Brien

 Name: Sophie Dahl

-Bio: Sophie may have been the inspiration behind the character of Sophie in her famous grandfather’s iconic story The BFG, but she’s become an inspiration to us and not just for the way she too creates magic when putting pen to paper.
-Both a devoted eater and cook, Sophie took the time to write her first cook book in 2009.
+Bio: Sophie may have been the inspiration behind eponymous character in her famous grandfather’s iconic story The BFG, but she’s become an inspiration to us and not just for the way she too creates magic when putting pen to paper.
+Both a devoted eater and cook, Sophie took the time to write her first cookbook in 2009.
 Since Sophie has worked on a popular cooking series on BB2 titled The Delicious Miss Dahl, and has since written her second cookbook.
-Sophie now works on her website called At The Kitchen Table, which she explained is called so because, ‘Most of life happens at the kitchen table.’
+Sophie now works on her website called At The Kitchen Table, which she explained is so-called because, ‘Most of life happens at the kitchen table.’
 The blog is a host to recipes and lifestyle blogs, and encourages other women and occasionally men to partake with their words of wisdom for her to share with us all.